 Bard has already settled 500 cases but the vaginal mesh maker has also been willing to roll the dice at trial.
 In 2012, a jury awarded $5.5 million in a pelvic mesh case against Bard.
 The California Court of Appeals upheld that verdict in 2014.
 In 2013, another jury awarded $2 million in a vaginal mesh lawsuit against Bard.

-Waters Kraus & Paul enjoys a national reputation and a wealth of experience representing clients injured by dangerous products and unsafe medical devices.
+Waters Kraus Paul & Siegel enjoys a national reputation and a wealth of experience representing clients injured by dangerous products and unsafe medical devices.
 We understand that injuries caused by pelvic mesh are personal and they’re sensitive.
 That’s why we’ve assembled a legal team, most of whom are women, to provide our TVM clients with compassionate and aggressive representation throughout the entire course of litigation.